xcomfan/xcomfan.github.io/python/built_in_types/enumerations.md

 ## What are enumerations?

 You can think of an enum as a set of constants.
-They are useful for defining immutable discrete values such as days of the week, months, seasons, program status codes etc.
+They are useful for defining immutable discrete values such as days of the week, months, seasons, program status codes etc. Enumeration allows you to group these numeric constants and assign them readable and descriptive names that you can use and reuse in your code.

 The `enum` module which provides the `Enum` class, is available as part of the Python standard library as of Python 3.4.
 A `enum34` backport is available if you are on an version of Python prior to 3.4.

 From PEP 435:

 > An enumeration is a set of symbolic names bound to unique constant values.
 Within an enumeration, the values can be compared by identity, and the enumeration itself can be iterated over.

 Benefits of using enumerators are...